Menu

 SERIOUS INFECTIONS

-Patients treated with XELJANZ* are at increased risk for developing serious infections that may lead to hospitalization or death.
+Patients treated with XELJANZ* are at increased risk for developing serious bacterial, fungal, viral, and opportunistic infections, including tuberculosis (TB) that may lead to hospitalization or death.
 Most patients who developed these infections were taking concomitant immunosuppressants, such as methotrexate or corticosteroids.

 Reported infections include: